venatrix/php-database/README.md

 create `mysql` Application from Template

+select sampledb database

-Add Data to the database from te file sql-query
+Add data to the database from the file sql-query or create your own table

 create `php` Application from template